Image credit: Patagonia

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Patagonia “Good”.
-These are a few issues influencing its score:
+These are a few factors influencing its score:

 • It uses a high proportion of lower-impact materials including recycled materials.